'Working and Growing Together'

 The school gives subject leaders non-contact time each term, so that they can carry out their duties.
 It is the role of each subject leader to keep up to date with developments in their subject, at both national and local levels.
 They review the way in which the subject is taught in the school, and plan for improvement.
 This development planning links to whole-school objectives.
 Each subject leader reviews the curriculum plans for the subject, ensures that there is full coverage of the National Curriculum, and sees that progression is planned into schemes of work.
 The subject leader also keeps a portfolio of children's work, which s/he uses to illustrate the achievements of children at each key stage, and to exemplify the attainment expected.

 The headteacher is responsible for the day-to-day organisation of the curriculum.
-The subject leaders monitor curriculum planning for their subject, ensuring that all classes are taught the full requirements of the National Curriculum, and that all lessons have appropriate learning objectives.
+The subject leaders monitor the impact of the part of the curriculum for which they are responsible.
+They monitoir curriculum planning for their subject, ensuring that all classes are taught the full requirements of the National Curriculum, have opportunities to enhance their curiosity and are challenged in order to apply and deepen their learning.